simonorzel26/openai-batch-awaiter/README.md

 1. **Submit a Batch Request:**

-   You can submit a batch processing request to the API using the following endpoint:
+   Use the following API endpoint to submit a batch processing request:

    ```http
    POST /batch-awaiter